dogethereum/wdoge-deprecated/README.md

 #### Logic contracts

 First of all, the address for the logic contract is needed.
-We are going to use the DogeToken logic contract as an example here.
+We are going to use the WDoge logic contract as an example here.

 You can get the logic contract address for the token like this: